Turning a Picture into a 3D Model: Convert Photos to 3D

 Once you have a 3D file, what should you do?

 First, you need to finish and optimize your 3D file in another software than the ones described above.
 It happens often that your 3D file can be non-printable since it’s very difficult to create a solid mesh based on a set of pictures (i.e. textures).
-Some 3D software are offering efficient tools for creating proper files and we have reviewed them in a former article on photogrammetry
+Some 3D software are offering efficient tools for creating proper files and we have reviewed them in a former article on photogrammetry.
+You’ll be able to work on the resolution and size of your file, by creating a high or low poly mesh.

-Do you feel ready to turn your pictures into 3D file?
-Well, we hope you’ll be tempted to give photogrammetry a try and give life to your pictures with our multicolor material!
+Do you feel ready to turn your pictures into 3D file and become a real 3D artist?
+Well, we hope you’ll be tempted to give photogrammetry a try and give life to your pictures with our multicolor 3D printing material!
+Thanks to this little guide you’ll be able to create a 3D character without using 3D scanning.
 We’ll be delighted if you share with us your project on twitter by tagging us @sculpteo on Twitter or on Facebook!
 We are always excited to see what you can achieve with 3D printing technologies.
 It’s the occasion to show us how you can get impressive results by turning your photos into 3D models!